Learning Where It Matters: Geometric Anchoring for Robust Preference Alignment: Experiments

-\paragraph{Robustness Against Label Noise.} We evaluate robustness under both random label flips and a more structured noise setting that selectively flips pairs based on response length (creating a ``shorter is better'' bias).
-We report Reward Accuracy on the test set.
-Table~\ref{tab:noise_robustness} shows that robust baselines mitigate performance degradation as noise increases, and GAPO remains among the most resilient methods across noise rates and noise types.
-This supports the view that instance-wise reweighting can suppress the influence of brittle or noisy preference pairs without explicitly estimating noise rates.
+Noisy labels can create preference pairs whose margins are locally brittle along the current batch direction.
+We evaluate GAPO under random label flips and a structured length-dependent noise setting that selectively flips pairs based on response length (creating a ``shorter is better'' bias).
+Figure~\ref{fig:noise_robustness} reports Reward Accuracy on the test set.